dji-sdk/Onboard-SDK-Doc/source/quickstart/integrateOSDK.md

 ## Call The Interfaces
 OSDK provides developers with interfaces for synchronous and asynchronous:
+* Synchronous
-* Synchronous: when the developer *calls* the interface, the *interface* will obtain the corresponding return value according to the actual situation of the application.
+When the developer *calls* the interface, the *interface* will obtain the corresponding return value according to the actual situation of the application.
 The *caller* needs to wait for the *called interface* to send the return value, so this calling method It also becomes a blocking call.
+* Asynchronous
-* Asynchronous: when the developer calls the interface, the *interface* will get the corresponding return value according to the actual situation of the application, but the developer may not get the corresponding result immediately.
+When the developer calls the interface, the *interface* will get the corresponding return value according to the actual situation of the application, but the developer may not get the corresponding result immediately.
 When the *called interface* gets the result After that, the interface will inform the developer of the result through status or notification.
 The developer can process the result of the call through the callback function, so the calling method also becomes a non-blocking call.

-#### Synchronously
+#### Synchronous
 When the developer *calls* the interface, the *interface* will obtain the corresponding return value according to the actual situation of the application.
 The *caller* needs to wait for the *called interface* to send the return value.

 Set the camera mode by the synchronous: